zippity21/Stardew_Valley_Regression_Mod/README.md

 ## Basic Mechanics
 You now get hungry and thirsty over time, and from doing work.
 Getting too hungry or thirsty gives you de-buffs.
 Of course, you can alleviate your hunger by eating food, and slake your thirst by drinking beverages (including water from a water source, your watering can, or things like wine, coffee, etc.).

-Of course, that food and water have to go somewhere :).
-You now also have to worry about having to go potty.
-Your bladder and bowels increase naturally over time, and will increase more/faster depending on what you eat/drink.
+Just remember, what goes in will eventually come out.
+You now also have to worry about managing your more private needs.
+The fullness of your bladder and bowels increase naturally over time, given that you're neither starving nor dying of thirst.
+Be careful not to over eat or over drink though, it'll quickly pass through you!
 Currently the only toilet is in your house, so if you're out and about, you have a few options:
 - Try to hold it and run home to use the potty like a big boy/girl.
-- Pull down your pants and go right where you are. (watch out if anyone can see/smell you)
+- Pull down your pants and go right where you are.
+But be warned!
+If anyone can see/smell you, they may not quite appreciate your 'performance'!
 - Go in your pants!
-Of course, if you want to do that, you may want to consider some protection.
-(Available at the seed shop.)
+Of course, if you want to do that, you may want to consider some protection, available at Pierre's Seed Shop, who is definitely not our sponsor!
- - If you do this too much, you may just find that it becomes a little harder to stop yourself.
+  - If you rely too much on your protection, though, you may just find that it becomes a little bit harder to stop yourself.
 If you even notice, that is.

 ## Issues and Ideas
 Please feel free to ask questions, report bugs, and request features on the GitHub page.